appsunited/ios-hybrid/README.md

 ## Hybrid iOS App

 This is a sample how to connect an iOS app and server-side web pages.
 For this sample a news aggregator is built.
 To keep it simple the backend is using Yahoo Pipes, which aggregates different news web pages.
-It's requesting RSS feeds and also scraping HTML by some online news returning as JSON.
+It's requesting RSS feeds and also scraping HTML by some online news returning JSON.
 ![NewsMate Hybrid App](https://raw.github.com/appsunited/ios-hybrid/master/Server/images/newsmate-screenshot.png "NewsMate Hybrid App")